MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Overview.md

       |**Concessional Code**|Select the valid concessional code from lookup list depending on the kind of product sold by customer.|
       |**Concessional Form No.**|Certificate number provided by the customer can be defined to justify the lower tax deduction.  |

-## To set up TCS on Location Master
+## To set up TCS on location master

 **T.C.A.N** needs to be defined for locations from where the company files its returns.

-## To set up TCS on Company Information
+## To set up TCS on company information

 -  Following information needs to be defined on company information.